Perturbation theory (quantum mechanics)

-In quantum mechanics, perturbation theory is a set of approximation schemes directly related to mathematical perturbation for describing a complicated quantum system in terms of a simpler one.
-The idea is to start with a simple system for which a mathematical solution is known, and add an additional "perturbing" Hamiltonian representing a weak disturbance to the system.
-If the disturbance is not too large, the various physical quantities associated with the perturbed system (e.g. its energy levels and eigenstates) can be expressed as "corrections" to those of the simple system.
-These corrections, being small compared to the size of the quantities themselves, can be calculated using approximate methods such as asymptotic series.
-The complicated system can therefore be studied based on knowledge of the simpler one.
-In effect, it is describing a complicated unsolved system using a simple, solvable system.
+In quantum mechanics, perturbation theory is a set of approximation schemes directly related to mathematical perturbation for describing a complicated quantum system in terms of a simpler, known system.
+The idea is to start with a simple system for which a mathematical solution is known (e.g. the time-independent Schrödinger equation: ${\hat H}|\Psi\rangle = E |\Psi\rangle$) and add an additional "perturbing" Hamiltonian ($H'$) representing a weak disturbance to the known system to the original Hamiltonian ($H_0$) of the known system (i.e. $\hat H = H_0 + H'$).
+If the disturbance is small, the new energy levels and eigenstates of the perturbed system can be expressed as "corrections" to the known energy levels and eigenstates of the simpler system.
+These corrections can be made at progressively smaller orders of magnitude until an n-th order that is so small a correction that it is negligible to the accuracy of the approximation.

 Approximate Hamiltonians

-Perturbation theory is an important tool for describing real quantum systems, as it turns out to be very difficult to find exact solutions to the Schrödinger equation for Hamiltonians of even moderate complexity.
-The Hamiltonians to which we know exact solutions, such as the hydrogen atom, the quantum harmonic oscillator and the particle in a box, are too idealized to adequately describe most systems.
-Using perturbation theory, we can use the known solutions of these simple Hamiltonians to generate solutions for a range of more complicated systems.
+Perturbation theory is an important tool for describing quantum systems without exact solutions.
+Systems with known exact solutions, such as the hydrogen atom, the quantum harmonic oscillator, and the particle in a box, are idealized and may not adequately describe related systems.
+Perturbation theory uses known solutions to generate solutions for more complicated systems.
+The procedure uses approximations to the system Hamiltonian.